 - They have graduated from this University and wish to register for additional courses.

-- Since their most recent registration at the University of Guelph, they registered in a program or courses at another post-secondary institution and wish to return to the University of Guelph.
+- They were admitted to the university but withdrew from all courses, registered in a program or courses at another post-secondary institution, and they wish to return to the University of Guelph.

 - They have not registered at the University of Guelph for six or more consecutive semesters.